 The club’s Technical Committee consisted of Bill Beck K3ARR, Don Girton WB3GDH, Bud Haines WA3DTV and Harry Bingaman KC3QH.
 They were responsible for maintaining the 147.180 & 146.820 repeaters, owned by Snyder County EMA.

 At some point the club had meetings in the Bittner Building at 4th and Market St. in Sunbury.
-The Bittner Building was a department store from the early 1900’s unit the 1950’s.
+The Bittner Building was a department store from the early 1900’s until the 1950’s.
 Then it became Bowman’s Department Store until it closed in the late 1970’s.
 Sometime after that, the County moved several of their offices to the upper floors and our club met in the basement.

 The club minutes reflect in 1988 we were back at the Selinsgrove Center in the PEMA Headquarters.
 It was also in 1988 when our club became affiliated with the ARRL, as proof from a Special Event Station in 1998 marking that 10th Anniversary.
 By early 1991 the club filed an application to incorporate the name "Susquehanna Valley Amateur Radio Club Inc," in order to apply for non-profit status.
 Dave K3SI rejoined the club in 1990 and thinks we were meeting back at the Courthouse Annex building